-The standard aligns the Board's test with that applied in the National Disability Insurance Scheme Worker Screening Check (NDIS worker screening check).
-This means that any criminal history is assessed using the same decision-making framework for applications for NDIS worker screening checks set out in the Worker Screening Act 2020.
+The Board has decided to apply the same criteria for criminal history as that applied in the National Disability Insurance Scheme Worker Screening Check (NDIS worker screening check).
+This means that any criminal history is assessed using the same decision-making framework for applications for NDIS worker screening set out in the Worker Screening Act 2020.